bazelbuild/bazel/site/docs/remote-execution-rules.md

 and [Go](https://github.com/bazelbuild/rules_go/blob/master/go/toolchains.rst),
 and new toolchain rules are under way for other languages and tools such as [bash](https://docs.google.com/document/d/e/2PACX-1vRCSB_n3vctL6bKiPkIa_RN_ybzoAccSe0ic8mxdFNZGNBJ3QGhcKjsL7YKf-ngVyjRZwCmhi_5KhcX/pub).
-If a toolchain rule does not exist for the tool your rule uses, consider [creating a custom toolchain rule](https://docs.bazel.build/versions/master/toolchains.html#creating-a-toolchain-rule).
+If a toolchain rule does not exist for the tool your rule uses, consider [/toolchains.html#creating-a-toolchain-rule).

 ## Managing implicit dependencies